Pharmacy Advanced Pharmacy Practice Experience (APPE) Hospital/Inpatient (Minnesota)

 - Fax: 312-263-7462

-The Mayo Clinic campus in Rochester is comprised of an extensive outpatient complex, Saint Marys Hospital, Rochester Methodist Hospital, as well as multiple research and education facilities.
+The Mayo Clinic campus in Rochester is comprised of an extensive outpatient complex, Mayo Clinic Hospital, Saint Marys Campus; Mayo Clinic Hospital, Methodist Campus; as well as multiple research and education facilities.
 It is among the largest, most advanced medical centers in the world.

 Mayo Clinic's Pharmacy Services Department employs about 400 people, including approximately 200 pharmacists.
 The pharmacies operate 24 hours per day and provide pharmaceutical services, including: